qlashx/ctf_writeups/idek2024/hello.md

   **so it is clear that we can get xss from the name get parameter but how?**

-  **The main problem is in the Enhanced_Trim function that replaces the defined char set with "" so how can we bypass it to make an alert?**
+  **The main problem is in the Enhanced_Trim function that replaces the defined charset with "" so how can we bypass it to make an alert?**

   **at first i looked for alternatives for the space and found that %0C can work so the payload to make a simple alert -> <img%0Csrc=x%0Conerror=alert``>**